nataliamoran/u-team-up/README.md

 ### Team Appointments and User Appointments

-These views only allows logged-in visitors to access.
+These views only allows users to access.

 In each view, there would be a calendar.
 The buttons on the top of the calendar can be used to switch to different months.
 Below it